zimmski/tavor/doc/format.md

 This example generation shows that the first `$List.Count` usage attributed as `Outer.1.Print` uses the list `Outer.1.List` because it is the first usage of the token `List` next to the `START` token.

 Additional observations can be made:

 - Every new `List` reference overwrites the current entry of the current scope (e.g. `Outer.2.Print` uses `Outer.1.List`, the first `Inner.2.Print` uses the first `Inner.1.List`)
 - An inner scope inherits from its parent scope (e.g. first `Inner.1.Print` uses `Outer.1.List`, second `Inner.1.Print` uses `Outer.2.List`)
 - Parent scopes are not overwritten by their child scopes (e.g. `Outer.3.Print` uses `Outer.1.List`, `Outer.5.Print` uses `Outer.2.List`)

 ## <a name="typed-tokens"></a>Typed tokens

-Typed tokens are an addition to regular token definitions of the Tavor format.
+Typed tokens are an functional addition to regular token definitions of the Tavor format.
 They provide specific functionality which can be utilized by embedding them like regular tokens or through their additional token attributes.
 Typed tokens can be defined by prepending a dollar sign to their name.
 They do not have a format definition on their right-hand side.
 Instead, a type and optional arguments written as key-value pairs, which are separated by a colon, define the token.

 A simple example for a typed token is the definition of an integer token.